“Doing Mathematics should always mean finding patterns and crafting beautiful and meaningful explanations.” – Paul Lockhart

 - Can solve problems by applying their Mathematics

 At Mersey Park, these skills are embedded within Mathematics lessons and developed consistently over time.
 We are committed to ensuring that children are able to recognise the importance of Mathematics in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 Maths is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
-We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
-We are committed to developing children’s curiosity about the subject, as well as an appreciation of the beauty, power and enjoyment of Mathematics.
+We want all children to enjoy Mathematics and to experience success in the subject.
+We place a strong focus on ensuring our pupils are able to reason mathematically and explain their thinking.
+Right from the start of Foundation Stage, we model and encourage a curiosity about Mathematics, as well as an appreciation of the beauty, power and enjoyment of the subject.

 At Mersey Park we foster positive can do attitudes through our Mersey Park Mindset and we promote the fact that ‘We can all do maths!’
 We believe all children can achieve in mathematics, and teach for secure and deep understanding of mathematical concepts through manageable steps.
 We use mistakes and misconceptions as an essential part of learning and provide challenge through rich and sophisticated problems.
 At our school, the majority of children will be taught the content from their year group only.
 They will spend time becoming true masters of content, applying and being creative with new knowledge in multiple ways.
 Teachers reinforce an expectation that all children are capable of achieving high standards in Mathematics.